-Solid food is a great way to get your kitten started on the right track.
-You may have heard that you should start introducing solid foods to your kitten at four weeks old, but five weeks is actually the recommended age.
+Solid food is a great way to get your kitten started after weaning.
+You should start introducing solid foods to your kitten at about 4 – 6 weeks old.
+At this age, kittens can eat a variety of dry and wet food, but it’s important to make sure that the food is appropriate for their age.

 Solid Food For A 5 Week Old Kitten